 - Identify the number of systems, records and users impacted.

 - Identify the network location of the observed activity.

 - Identify point of contact information for additional follow-up.

-CISA requires all submissions include the above information and also requests companies provide the attack vector, indications of compromise and subsequent mitigation efforts, if known and applicable.
-The National Cybersecurity and Communications Integration Center determines a severity score of the attack based upon all provided information.
-The score provides CISA a way to objectively view risk in a national context of the ransomware attack, starting at a Baseline attack (not likely to affect public health) and going up to Emergency (a threat posed to infrastructure or people directly).
+CISA requires all submissions include the above information and also requests organizations provide the attack vector; indications of compromise; and subsequent mitigation efforts, if known and applicable.
+The National Cybersecurity and Communications Integration Center determines a severity score of the attack based on all provided information.
+The score provides CISA a way to objectively view risk in a national context of the ransomware attack, starting at a Baseline attack -- not likely to affect public health -- and going up to Emergency -- an imminent threat to infrastructure or citizens.

 Reporting ransomware attacks is only the first step

-Once a company has reported a ransomware attack and recovered, its focus needs to turn toward ransomware prevention.
-Mellen said a company's first steps should include performing security monitoring and having a business continuity plan and ransomware incident response plan in place, as well as a team ready to execute on those plans.
+Once an organization has reported a ransomware attack and recovered, its focus needs to turn toward ransomware prevention.
+Mellen said a company's first steps should include implementing regular security monitoring and putting business continuity plans and ransomware incident response plans in place as well as a team ready to execute on those plans.

-Once your company recovers from the attack, tips for enterprise ransomware prevention include having strong email protections and controls, implementing multifactor authentication and using role-based access control.
-Another important aspect is ensuring a strong security awareness program is in place to educate employees about how bad actors attempt to get their malicious software onto the corporate network, especially via social engineering.
+Tips for enterprise ransomware prevention include using strong email protections and controls, implementing multifactor authentication and using role-based access control.
+Another important aspect is to have a ransomware-specific security awareness program in place to educate employees about how bad actors can put malicious software onto the corporate network, especially via social engineering.